For applications that process protected health information (PHI) or other sensitive data, it is a good practice to verify

 incoming traffic in your firewall.
 Instead you can use HTTP Authentication or the X-Phaxio-Signature header

 to secure your application for callbacks.

-Additionally, we recommend that all callback URLs provided to Phaxio use SSL and HTTPS.
+Additionally, we recommend that all callback URLs provided to Phaxio use TLS.

 You can provide a username and password in your callback URL and Phaxio will use these credentials when making requests.

 For example, for a URL https://example.com/phaxio/callbacks with username foo and password bar, you can pass Phaxio